 This post contains compensated links.

-With only 1 week in Iceland on our Icelandair Stopover, we had to make due with only 2 days in Reykjavik with kids.
-With so many incredible things to do around Reykjavik with kids, we made the most of our time.
-Here are the amazing things we did with our 2 days in Reykjavik with kids:
+With only 1 week in Iceland on our Icelandair Stopover, we had to make due with only a few days in Reykjavik with kids.
+With so many incredible things to do in Reykjavik with kids, we made the most of our time.
+Here are the amazing things we did with our 3 days in Reykjavik with kids:

 On our way from our cabin in the Golden Circle to Reykjavik, we decided to drive to South Iceland to see a few of Iceland’s most famous attractions.